nerogari/rachelchungfitness/src/pages/index.md

 templateKey: index-page
 title: Personal Training with Coach Goodenough
 image: /img/home_banner.jpg
-heading: In-home personal training
+heading: Services Offered
 subheading: Optimize your life!
 mainpitch:
   title: Your future starts now
   description: >
     Whether you are training for sport, recreation, health or that bucket-list goal you’ve always wanted to achieve, I want to help get you there!
 Let me tell you why a personalized, progressive and scientifically backed strength & conditioning program is the key to your success.
   points:
-    - pointslist:
-        Personalized programming is specific to you and your goals.
+    - pointslist: Personalized programming is specific to you and your goals.
-    - pointslist:
-        Progressive and structured programming ensures ongoing success without plateaus or over-training.
+    - pointslist: Progressive and structured programming ensures ongoing success without plateaus or over-training.
-    - pointslist:
-        Functional Training focuses on movement patterns for superior performance in sport and tasks of daily living
+    - pointslist: Functional Training focuses on movement patterns for superior performance in sport and tasks of daily living
-    - pointslist:
-        Focus on form & technique.
+    - pointslist: Focus on form & technique.
 You cannot build greatness on a shaky foundation.
-    - pointslist:
-        Enhanced mobility and core integrity for greater quality of movement and injury prevention
+    - pointslist: Enhanced mobility and core integrity for greater quality of movement and injury prevention
-description: >-
+    - pointslist: This is a test!
-  Personalized in home training and diet regiments.
+description: Personalized in home training and diet regiments.
 I'll kick your ass and you'll vomit while crying profusely.
 intro:
   blurbs:
     - image: /img/laugh.jpg
-      text: >
+      text: |
         Blurb about services
     - image: /img/about.jpg
-      text: >
+      text: |
         blurb about workout plans
     - image: /img/downward.jpg
-      text: >
+      text: |
         blurb about diet plans
     - image: /img/overhead_press.jpg
-      text: >
+      text: |
         optional blurb
   heading: What we offer
-  description: >
+  description: |
     Not sure
 main:
   heading: Great training with no compromises
-  description: >
+  description: |
     blah
   image1:
     alt: workout 1